AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/basics.md

 ![triangles_60x10.png](img/dbj_2-color/triangles_60x10.png)

-To create your own patterns, refer to [section "Pattern creation"](../pattern_image_creation.md).
-Use thin yarns, you'll be using side-by-side needles on both beds. (for those in the US, Woollike yarn works well.).

 1. Cast on using needles Left30 - Right30 and knit a few rows of stockinette, ending on the left ([KH910 manual](http://machineknittingetc.com/brother-kh910-user-guide.html), pp. 10-15, 18-21).
 2. Position the carriage so that the magnet on the center back of the carriage is outside the left turn mark.